 Some customers want to be a member of the club just because of its distinctive and witty personality.

-Dollar Shave Club has cleverly blended an economical and convenient product along with an entertaining and relatable positioning which helped them poach customers from the market leaders like Gillete and Schick.
-Gillete even started its own shave club to counter this competition.
+Dollar Shave Club has cleverly blended an economical and convenient product along with an entertaining and relatable positioning which helped them poach customers from the market leaders like Gillette and Schick.
+Gillette even started its own shave club to counter this competition.

 Acquisition by Unilever